Gifts given before death

 Gifts given in the last three years before death

 Other gifts, i.e. ordinary gifts, not intended as advancements will only affect inheritance taxes if an heir had received such a gift within three years before the decedent's death.
 If less than three years have elapsed, the value of the gift is to be added to the inheritance intended for this heir, and inheritance tax will be calculated on the total.
 If the heir had paid gift tax, he or she is entitled to a tax deduction, the paid gift tax being deducted from the inheritance tax.
-However, in cases where the gift tax is greater than the inheritance tax is going to be, the Tax Administration does not pay out a refund.
+However, the gift tax paid earlier will be deducted from the inheritance tax in accordance with the gift tax scale applied at the time of the decedent's death.
+In cases where the gift tax is greater than the inheritance tax is going to be, the Tax Administration does not pay out a refund.